How to Deal with Seed Shrimp?

 When there’s an abundance of food, seed shrimp can eat and reproduce more, leading to a rapid increase in their population.
 The uneaten food also decays and contributes to the buildup of waste and toxins in your aquarium, creating an environment that’s conducive for seed shrimp but potentially harmful to other inhabitants.

 Moreover, overfeeding can lead to nutrient imbalances in your tank, which can promote the growth of algae.
-Seed shrimp feed on algaeOpens in a new tab., so an increase in algae can also contribute to a seed shrimp outbreak.
+Seed shrimp feed on algae, so an increase in algae can also contribute to a seed shrimp outbreak.

 To prevent overfeeding, it’s important to feed your fish only what they can consume in a few minutes and to remove any uneaten food promptly.
 You might also want to consider feeding your fish smaller amounts of food more frequently throughout the day, rather than giving them a large amount of food at once.
 This can help ensure that all the food is eaten and reduce the chances of leftovers that could feed a seed shrimp population.